Resources on family, local and naval historyLast updated: 20 December 2013 11:10 UK

-Portsmouth History Centre at the central library is the place to investigate local history, whether you want to find out more about Portsmouth down the ages, explore your own family history or are interested in the naval history of the area, especially Portsmouth's connection with Admiral Lord Nelson.
+Portsmouth History Centre at the central library is the place to investigate local history, whether you want to find out more about Portsmouth through the ages, or explore your own family history.
+There is also an extensive naval collection, with an emphasis on the history of the Royal Navy.

 Visit our History Centre page for opening times and facilities at the centre.

 The City Archive holds the official records of Portsmouth City Council which survive from the 14th century; local Anglican and Non-Conformist church registers and records from the 16th century; large collections of material deposited by local businesses, families and other organisations as well as thousands of local maps and plans, photographs and picture postcards.

 Some items in the City Archive are stored off-site and will need to be ordered in advance of a visit.
 For more information on ordering documents, scroll down to Document Orders on the History Centre page, or contact the History Centre.